phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.8 (2019-06-23) Several Hotfixes, including "!!
+ERROR !!!
+Could not find GameUserSettings.ini error".
+- Fixed: Grid Configurator:
+	-Params "changed count" did not include Command Line params.
+	-Command Line params now have bold text.
+	-Changed wording of log entries for consistency.
+	-New parameters were not being added to blank GUS, Game, and Engine files.
+	-If GameUserSettings.ini file did not exist on any local grids (ie. disabled grids), the util would give an error message.
+(Thanks to Deviliath for reporting).
+	-Changed: The Grid Configurator can now modify all grids, including Remote grids by creating the Save folder and placing the files there.
+- Fixed: Several bugs with the setup wizard.
+(Thanks to [A1] Steel for reporting).

 v1.7.7 (2019-06-20) Grid Configurator Phase II Done!
 - Added: Finished the Grid Configurator!
 You can now quickly see/edit popular parameters and copy them to all/some grids.
 - Fixed: KeepUtilAlive could activate during grid startups.